8th edition of the Ernest and Claire Heilbronn Foundation awards ceremony

 • The 2026 prizes for the doctoral scholarship on the history of the Jews in France

-To Professors Bruno Mandaroux, history-geography teacher and Mathieu Testa, documentation teacher at the Louis Vincent high school in Metz, for the project 2025-2026: "Irene and Michel, two children from Metz victims of the Shoah."
+To Professors Bruno Mandaroux, history-geography teacher and Mathieu Testa, research professor at the Lycée Louis Vincent de Metz, for the 2025-2026 project: "Irène and Michel, two Messin children victims of the Shoah."

-Realization of the biography and an exhibition by a first-year class and a second-year class on two Messin children deported by convoy 77 on July 31, 1944: Irène Hendler born on December 3, 1937 and Michel Westreich born on February 24, 1940.
+Realization of the biography and an exhibition by a first class and a second class on two Messin children deported by convoy 77 of July 31, 1944: Irène Hendler born December 3, 1937 and Michel Westreich born February 24, 1940.

 • The 2026 award for the history book on the Jews in France